 - Always verify the company’s history with the Better Business Bureau prior to receiving treatments.

 The LightSheer™ Diode was the first system to provide permanent hair reduction using state-of-the-art, high power diode technology.
-It is a class four medical device that can be used to effectively treat Skin Types I-IV (see below for Skin Type descriptions).
+It is a class IV medical device that can be used to effectively treat Skin Types I-IV (see below for skin type descriptions).
 LightSheer™ Diode laser is specifically designed and has the sole use of removing unwanted hair.

 The LightSheer™ Diode has become the “Gold Standard” for hair removal from its unsurpassed clinically documented success.
 The patented ChillTip™ hand-piece provides continuous cooling of the top layer of the skin for patient safety and comfort while increasing penetration of laser energy to the base of the hair follicle.

-Why is the LightSheer™ Diode the Best Laser on the Market?
 The LightSheer™ Diode has been rated as one of the top lasers on the market by leading professionals in the dermatology & skin care industry.
-Also, it continues to be unmatched in its clinical research (see below).
+Also, it continues to be unmatched in its clinical research.

 It is important to note that the sole purpose & engineering of the LightSheer™ Diode Laser is hair removal.
 It is a class four medical device – Not to be confused with a class two medical device known as Pulsed Dye, IPL, or BBL that uses radiofrequency and is not specialized for hair removal.